dspinellis/alexandria3k/README.md

 This contains publication metadata from about 134 million publications from all major international publishers with full citation data for 60 million of them.
-Alternatively, works can be selected from the [PubMed](https://pubmed.ncbi.nlm.nih.gov/) data set (43 GB compressed, 327 GB uncompressed), which comprises more than 36 million citations
+Alternatively, scientific publications can be selected from the [PubMed](https://pubmed.ncbi.nlm.nih.gov/) data set (43 GB compressed, 327 GB uncompressed), which comprises more than 36 million citations